The 8 Best Recurve Bows in 2023 (Buying Guide)

-If you are struggling to see which limb is which, check where the draw weight is written.
-If you have found that, you know that it is the bottom limb.
+Check where the draw weight is written if you struggle to see which limb is which.
+If you have found that, you know it is the bottom limb.

 Step 3 – Place the smallest pocket on the upper limb.
 Then, place the leather piece 8 cm behind the string loop on the bottom limb.
 The string loop should be the one closest to the tip.

-Step 5 – Step on the bowstring while holding your bow.
-This will cause your recurve bow to bend and you will see the bowstring slide upwards.
-If not, help it out and push it towards the tip of the limbs.
+Step 5– Step on the bowstring while holding your bow.
+This will cause your recurve bow to bend, and you will see the bowstring slide upwards.
+If not, help and push it toward the tip of the limbs.

-If you are struggling to slide the string into place, your stringer may be too loose.
-You can fix this by tying knots on the bottom of the stringer in order to make it tighter.
+If you struggle to slide the string into place, your stringer may be too loose.
+You can fix this by tying knots on the bottom of the stringer to make it tighter.

-When you have successfully attached your string, it’s time to set up your nocking point as well.
-The arrow should be at a 90 degree angle when its placed on the nocking point and the arrow rest.
+When you have successfully attached your string, it’s time to set up your nocking point.
+When placed on the nocking point, the arrow should be at a 90-degree angle, and the arrow should rest.

 How To Use a Recurve Bow – Shooting, Standing, and Aiming

-Congratulations, you have now purchased a fantastic recurve bow, and you know how to string and tune it.
-Let’s jump to the fun part: How to actually use it!
+Congratulations, you have now purchased a great recurve bow and know how to string and tune it.
+Let’s jump to the fun part: How to use it!

-So, point your hip towards the target and make sure to not step over the shooting line.
+So, point your hip towards the target and do not step over the shooting line.
 Done?
 Great, now place your dominant foot slightly in front of the other.
 This will make your stance more comfortable and gain you some extra stability.
-Remember to keep your feet at a 45 degree angle to the shooting line.
+Remember to keep your feet at a 45-degree angle to the shooting line.

-You are now all set to pick up an arrow and lift the bow to shoulder height.
-Nock the shaft and make sure your arm is safe and away from the string so you don’t get hit when you release the draw.
+You are ready to pick up an arrow and lift the bow to shoulder height.
+Nock the shaft and ensure your arm is safe and away from the string so you don’t get hit when you release the draw.